quenktechnologies/jcon/README.md

 ### Properties

-A property is a key value pair that occurs within the file or nested dict(ionary).
-The key part can be a sequence of identifiers separated by a `.`.
-If so, it is seen as a path and should be expanded by the compiler.
+A property is a key value pair that occurs within the file or a nested dict(ionary).
+The key part is a sequence of one or more identifiers separated by a `.`.
+This is interpreted as the path to the value in the root object.

-The value part can be one of:
+A value can be one of:
 1. string
 2. number
 3. boolean